-The definition of default used during the stage of development of the LGD model matches the definition of the rating models, namely defaulting counterparties are the sub-group of customers with an exposure (credit line granted or drawn) which, in an ordinary condition in a specific month of the year, show at least one impairment anomaly within the following twelve months.
+During the stage of development of the LGD model, the definition of default used was the same as the one for rating models: defaulting counterparties are a sub-group of customers with an exposure (credit line granted or drawn) which, in an ordinary condition in a specific month of the year, show at least one impairment anomaly within the following twelve months.

-Development stages of the LGD model

-The LGD estimate includes three main stages: (i) the measurement of the loss rate actually registered in the history of each individual legal entity in relation to the non-performing customers, (ii) the calculation of the LGD downturn, i.e. an indicator which takes account of the adverse phases of the economic cycle; (iii) the calculation of the LGD for all loan statuses other than non-performing loans.
+• Development stages of the LGD model The LGD estimate includes three main stages: (i) the measurement of the loss rate actually registered in the history of each individual legal entity in relation to the non-performing customers, (ii) the calculation of the LGD downturn, i.e. an indicator which takes account of the adverse phases of the economic cycle; (iii) the calculation of the LGD for all loan statuses other than non-performing loans.

-Loss Rate for Non-Performing Positions
+• Loss Rate for Non-Performing Positions